Yuka-404/DS5690/README.md

 **Context:**

 For the past few years, generative AI has mastered text (like GPT) and images (like DALL-E).
 The natural next frontier has been high-fidelity video.
-This has proven incredibly difficult due to the core challenge of temporal consistency—making sure objects and people stay coherent and obey the laws of physics over time.
+This has demonstrated significant difficulty due to the fundamental obstacle of temporal consistency—ensuring that objects and individuals remain coherent and adhere to the laws of physics over time.

 **The Problem:**